MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/CampaignResponse.md

 ---
-title: CampaignResponse - Common Data Model | Microsoft Docs
+title: CampaignResponse in crmCommon - Common Data Model | Microsoft Docs
 description: Response from an existing or a potential new customer for a campaign.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Campaign Response
+# Campaign Response in crmCommon

 Response from an existing or a potential new customer for a campaign.